 Industrial Machining Technology Careers

-Industrial machining is a rewarding, viable career for students who demonstrate mechanical aptitude, enjoy creating things with their hands and have the skills to use precision tools.
-In short, this is not a desk job.
-Career opportunities for students in this program cover a variety of industries.
+Industrial Machining Technology is a rewarding, viable field for students who demonstrate mechanical aptitude, enjoy creating things with their hands and have the skills to use precision tools.
+Career opportunities for such students in this program cover a variety of industries.

 - CNC machinist